Elvis Grbac: Professional career

-NFL draft
+San Francisco 49ers

 Grbac was selected in the eighth round (219th overall) of the 1993 NFL draft by the San Francisco 49ers, where he served as Steve Young's backup from 1994 to 1996.

-San Francisco 49ers

 Grbac had an injury and was taken in and out of the lineup by coach George Seifert; Grbac played in 11 games in his rookie season only throwing for two touchdown passes in games against the Minnesota Vikings and the Tampa Bay Buccaneers; he threw one interception.
 During his rookie season he posted a QB rating of 98.2, with two touchdowns, and completing 35-of-55 pass attempts.
 He appeared in a total of sixteen games with the 49ers, five of them as the starting quarterback.
 In Week 11, he led the 49ers to an upset victory over the eventual Super Bowl champion Dallas Cowboys, 38–20, throwing for two touchdowns and running for a third.
 Grbac ended the season with a QB rating of 96.6, 183 passes attempted and 127 completed, eight passing touchdowns and two rushing, for a total of 1,469 yards gained.
 During the 1996 season, he played a total of 15 regular season games, four as a starter, passing for 10 touchdowns and rushing for two, with a total of 122 passes completed and 1,236 yards gained.
 In 1997, he signed a contract with the Kansas City Chiefs becoming their quarterback.